Chicken a La King (film)

 Chicken a La King is a 1928 American silent comedy film directed by Henry Lehrman and starring Nancy Carroll, George Meeker and Ford Sterling.
 The title is a reference to the dish Chicken à la King.

+It is based on the 1927 stage play Mister Romeo.

 Plot

 Concerned that her husband is spending too much time with a couple of chorus girls, his wife undergoes an expensive makeover.